Aarhus University Seal

 Admission requirements

-• It should be a Bachelor of Science degree with subject components within geology equaling 60 ECTS, including at least 10 ECTS within each of the following topical areas:
+Including at least 10 ECTS within each of the following topical areas:

 • Petrology/structural geology/resource geology